Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to score more than 48.5 points in all three games this season.
+- Kentucky and its opponents have combined to go over 48.5 points in all three games this season.

-- The combined points per game average of the two teams, 62.3, is 13.8 points greater than Saturday's over/under.

-- The 39.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 48.5 total in this contest.
+- The two teams combine to score 62.3 points per game, 13.8 more than the over/under in this contest.

-- The average total in Wildcats games this season is 53.0, 4.5 points above Saturday's total of 48.5.
+- The Wildcats and their opponents have scored an average of 53.0 points per game in 2021, 4.5 more than Saturday's total.

-- The 52.0 PPG average total in Gamecocks games this season is 3.5 points more than this game's over/under.
+- The 48.5-point over/under for this game is 3.5 points below the 52.0 points per game average total in Gamecocks games this season.

 Kentucky Stats and Trends